Kabul airport videos raise troubling question: Why did US crew take off with men clinging to plane?

 Desperation, escape from eternal violence, whatever it was that drove the men unto the side of the Globemaster III, could it be that they did not know the danger of clinging on to an aircraft revving for takeoff?
 Only a few would have been ignorant that you cannot not ride a jet plane on the outside – the air speed that will fling you away, the oxygen deprivation and the freezing if you do manage to get into the wheel well as the aircraft attains height, the near-certainty of death regardless.

-While we have heard of desperate individuals fleeing by secreting themselves up the undercarriage of commercial aircraft, riding a heavy-lift C-17 is a different matter altogether.
+We know of desperate individuals fleeing by secreting themselves up the undercarriage of commercial aircraft, but riding a heavy-lift C-17 is a different matter altogether.
 Firstly, the landing gear rides close to the ground, so it is difficult to get inside the well like in many commercial aircraft where the landing gear rides high (to accommodate engines that hang from the wings that are below the fuselage).

 The wings of a C-17 are on top of the fuselage, which allows its undercarriage wheel-array to hug the ground closely.
 The undercarriage covers bulge outward on the two sides when the wheels are down, creating a flat space that would (we now realise) fit ten to 12 people.
 As the aircraft leaves the ground and the wheels are retracted, this “wheel arch” swivels and comes underneath the fuselage.
 There would be no hope for anyone left on the pod who may have managed to hold on against the rushing air flow, which would reach more than 250 kmph as the jet gets airborne.